 The definition in (Blumberg-Gepner-Tabuada 10) is the following.

-a sequence in is (split-)exact if it is so in the standard sense under idempotent completion;
+Say that a sequence in is (split-)exact if it is an exact sequence (…see section 5…) under idempotent completion, prop.
+1

-a functor to a stable presentable (∞,1)-category is an additive invariant or localizing invariant if it
+A functor to a stable presentable (∞,1)-category is called a localizing invariant (additive invariant) if it

 The localization property here (be additive, invert Morita, preserve split sequences) is of the same form as that which defines the localization of C*-algebras to KK-theory in noncommutative stable homotopy theory.
 See at KK-theory – Universal characterization.
 See also (Blumberg-Gepner-Tabuada 10, paragraph 1.5).

 By (Blumberg-Gepner-Tabuada 10, theorem 9.36), the morphisms of noncommutative motives from to for suitably dualizable/compact are given by

 The category of ordinary Chow motives, after factoizing out the action of the Tate motive? essentially sits inside that of noncommutative Chow motives.
 This is recalled as (Tabuada 11, theorem 4.6).
 For more see (Tabuada 11 ChowNCG).

 This relation is best understood as being exhibited by K-motives, see there.